Using antibiotics to prevent STIs

 STIs are caused by different strains of bacteria and are treated with antibiotics that are known to be effective against the specific bacterium that causes the infection.
 In some cases, an antibiotic that previously worked stops working, because the bacterium has developed resistance to it.

-Gonorrhoea: some strains are resistant to doxycycline, so the drug is unlikely to be effective at preventing gonorrhoea, as was documented in the French study.
-However, doxycycline is not used to treat gonorrhoea.
+Gonorrhoea: some strains are resistant to doxycycline, so the drug may vary in its effectiveness at preventing gonorrhoea depending on the context, as was documented in the first French and Kenyan studies.
+Nonetheless, some findings have shown that doxyPEP reduces rates of incident gonorrhoea.
+Importantly, doxycycline is not used to treat gonorrhoea.
 This means that use of doxycycline as prophylaxis should not complicate the treatment of a gonorrhoea infection, should one occur.

 Syphilis: there is currently no evidence of doxycycline resistance in syphilis, although there is always the concern that it could develop as doxycycline is the first choice for treating syphilis in people who are allergic to penicillin.
 Recently, syphilis developed high level resistance to the antibiotic azithromycin within a few years of it being used as syphilis treatment.